jagregory/cognito-local/README.md

 ## Known Limitations

-Many.
-Cognito Local only works for my exact use-case.

-Issues I know about:
+- Many features are missing
 - Users can't be disabled
 - Only `USER_PASSWORD_AUTH` flow is supported
-- Not all Lambda triggers (yet, watch this space)
+- Not all Lambda triggers are supported

 ## Multi-factor authentication